 This means instead of using a production-grade SQL Database you can use a file that can be queried as a DB, making the footprint smaller.

 This website was previously powered by WordPress and SQLite which was great.
-It did not require configuring of a MySQL database, it ran very well on my VPS, which was a $5 Digital Ocean droplet that did a great job serving the site as it was relatively new and had only 60 to 100 views a day.
+It did not require configuring of a MySQL database, it ran very well on my VPS, which was a $5 Digital Ocean droplet that did an excellent job serving the site as it was new and had only 60 to 100 views a day.

 WordPress does not remove unused information and does not give you an option by default.